smitpi/PSLauncher/docs/docs/New-PSLauncherConfigFile.md

 ```

 ### -CreateShortcut
-Creates a shortcut in the same directory that calls powershell and the config.
+Creates a shortcut in the same directory that calls PowerShell and the config.

 ```yaml
 Type: SwitchParameter